aai-institute/beyond-jupyter/refactoring-journey/step08-high-level-evaluation/README.md

-# Step 7: Evaluation and Logging
+# Step 8: High-Level Evaluation

 As the result of the previous two steps, we achieved a fully declarative semantic for the definition of the model pipelines.
 In comparison to this, the model